berkeley-cs61as/markdown-courseware/textbook/chapter27 14 - Concurrency and MapReduce/section07 Mapreduce.md

 Mapreduce handles everything related to parallelism, and we only have to provide the 2 functions.

-Although this may SEEEM like what `mapreduce` is doing, this is **not** `mapreduce` ``
+Although this may *seem* like what `mapreduce` is doing, this is **not** `mapreduce`:

     (define (mapreduce mapper reducer base-case data)
     	(accumulate reducer base-case (map mapper data)))

-`` Why is that not mapreduce?
+Why is that not mapreduce?
 Because it doesn't handle dividing the data, applying the mapper parallelism and sorting them before reducing them.
-What it gets right though is that whoever wants to use mapreduce only needs to pass 4
+What it gets right though is that whoever wants to use mapreduce only needs to pass four
 arguments: `mapper, reducer, base-case ` and the ` data `we want to process to the `mapreduce` function.